autocrypt/autocrypt/doc/install.rst

 ------------------------------

 Enigmail_ is a plugin for Thunderbird_.
 For years, it has been the first choice to use OpenPGP encryption with E-Mail.
-Enigmail has integrated Autocrypt support in `Enigmail nightly development branches`_ and aims to reach Autocrypt Level 1 compliance with the next major release scheduled for Q1/2018.
+Enigmail aims to reach Autocrypt Level 1 compliance with the next major release scheduled for Q1/2018.
+You can test it via `Nightly Build`_ today.

 .. _Enigmail: https://enigmail.net
 .. _Thunderbird: https://www.mozilla.org/en-US/thunderbird/
-.. _`Enigmail nightly development branches`: https://sourceforge.net/p/enigmail/source/ci/master/tree/
+.. _`Nightly Build`: install-autocrypt-enigmail.html

 K-9 Mail (development version)
 ------------------------------